gipsyblues/meshygui/README.md

 Tk graphical toolkit and so should run on any system which has Python 2.7 or Python 3.4.

-All advice and assitance to improve the software will be gratefully received, as will code reviews, bug reports, patches and any other contributions.
+All advice and assistance to improve the software will be gratefully received, as will code reviews, bug reports, patches and any other contributions.

 [Serval mesh network]: http://www.servalproject.org/